 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.

 In the Spring, orientation culminates with a two-day trip to Ilha Grande, an island with one of the most beautiful beaches in all of Brazil.
 Fall students take this trip towards the end of the semester to prepare for re-entry to their home culture.

 After orientation, you begin an intensive Portuguese language class, which you will be placed into based on your skill level.

 Redefine the way you live and learn in Rio through our cultural events, such as:

 Although your adventure begins in Rio, our field trips take you to other great places in Brazil to provide contrast and context for what you are learning in Rio.
-Your program fee covers a 2-day post-orientation trip and a trip to either Minas Gerais or Salvador, and you can opt to participate in the Amazon trip for an additional fee.
+Your program fee covers the trips to Salvador de Bahia and Ilha Grande, and you may opt to participate in the Amazon trip for an additional fee.

-Fly to Manaus, the queen city of Amazonas, and descend by boat to Belém, to experience nature and human life along the second longest river in the world.
+Fly to Manaus, the queen city of Amazonas, to experience nature and human life along the second longest river in the world.